-Regular cleaning:
+Regular cleaning

-- 1 Wash the column with 1 column volume (CV) of 0.5 M sodium hydroxide alternatively 0.5 M acetic acid at a flow rate of 0.02 mL/min. - 2 Immediately rinse the column with 1 CV water followed by at least 2 CV eluent at a flow rate of 0.02 mL/min.
+- 1. Wash the column with 1 CV 0.5 M sodium hydroxide alternatively 0.5 M acetic acid at a flow rate of 0.02 mL/min. - 2.
+Immediately rinse the column with 1 CV water followed by at least 2 CV eluent at a flow rate of 0.02 mL/min.

 Before the next run, equilibrate the column until the UV baseline and pH are stable.
+Check that the column performance has been restored according to section Column performance control.

-More rigorous cleaning:
+More rigorous cleaning

-- Depending on the nature of the contaminants, one of the cleaning solutions in section Buffers and solvent resistance, on page 5 may be used.
-Always rinse with at least 2 column volumes (CV) of water after any of the cleaning solutions has been used. - If column performance is not restored, wash the column with 3 CV 0.5 M arginine.
-Rinse with at least 2 CV water. - If column performance is still not restored, inject a solution of 1 mg/mL pepsin in 0.1 M acetic acid containing 0.5 M NaCl and leave overnight at room temperature or one hour at 37°C. After enzymatic treatment, clean the column according to the procedure described in the section Regular cleaning above.
+- Depending on the nature of the contaminants, the cleaning solutions in section Buffers and solvent resistance may be used.
+Always rinse with at least 2 CV water after any of the cleaning solutions have been used. - If column performance is not restored, wash the column with 3 CV 0.5 M arginine.
+Rinse with at least 2 CV water. - If column performance is still not restored, inject a solution of 1 mg/mL pepsin in 0.1 M acetic acid containing 0.5 M NaCl and leave overnight at room temperature or one hour at 37°C. After enzymatic treatment, clean the column according to the procedure described in the section Regular cleaning.